Department of Sociology

 The Department is pleased to welcome its new Professor of Sociology, Richard Layte.
 Professor Layte joins the department from the ESRI and his main research areas are patterns of social and economic disadvantage and inequality in developed countries, the individual and structural drivers of this and its influence on health and well-being across the lifecourse.

-Professor Craig Calhoun, Director of the London School of Economics and Political Science, will deliver a keynote on 'What Threatens Capitalism Now' in the TCD/UCD Sociology Public Lecture Series.
-The event takes place on Thursday 2 October 2014, 5pm-7pm in the Edmund Burke Theatre, Arts Building, Trinity College Dublin.
+Professors Richard Wilkinson and Kate Pickett, will deliver a keynote on 'Why Income Inequality Damages Us All: The causal processes' in the TCD/UCD Sociology Public Lecture Series.
+The event takes place on Tuesday 11 November 2014, 7pm-8.30pm in the JM Synge Theatre, Arts Building, Trinity College Dublin.
 Please register here.